noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [I don’t wanna!
 I’m replenishing the insufficient Kaichanium in my body right now!]

-[Cough....
+[Cough...
 I-I don’t understand what you mean...
 Cough...]

 On the first day of my stay in the Hydra Kingdom...
 It seems that this day isn’t going to end so easily.
 To sum up what she’s trying to say, she’s asking for